Kuissential Versa Travel French Press Review and Brewing Guide

 My Conclusions On The Kuissential Versa

-In general, I found that the Kuissnetial Versa is a solid step towards travel brewing, but I don’t think Kuissential has quite hit the nail on the head just yet.
+I found that the Kuissnetial Versa is a solid step towards travel brewing, but I don’t think Kuissential has hit the nail on the head just yet.
 It brews great coffee, but it doesn’t function ideally.

 I believe the small entry and exit area for brewing will be a challenge for users without a narrow spout kettle, and the small 8oz batch size seems like an inefficient use of space (since the larger chamber holds 15oz).